H179922/CYT/README.md

-# ShadowGuard
+# ShadowGuard (fork)
 Tool for using nearby wireless signals to help determine if you're being followed.

 Released under the MIT License https://opensource.org/licenses/MIT

 ## Chasing Your Tail
-This is a fork of [Chasing Your Tail](https://github.com/azmatt/chasing_your_tail) by azmatt.
-I thought the project was interesting and could grow into something neat.
+This is a fork of [Chasing Your Tail](https://github.com/azmatt/chasing_your_tail) by azmatt and [ShadowGuard](https://github.com/nobodynate/ShadowGuard) by nobodynate

-My goals are to:
-1. Refactor the code to be more modular - this should make expansion and future contribs easier.
-1. Remove hardcoded file paths
-1. Create an install script
-1. Add some interaction/lookups with wigle.net API
-1. Add more wireless technologies
+I'd been trying to get this work last year and had a bunch of trouble, so if this is somehow useful for others I figure I'll see if I can make a mess of sharing it (first timer).

+I'm going about this in no particular order

+- chasing_your_tail.py
+- I was getting an error initially
+- 'Traceback (most recent call last):
+  File "/home/auser/ShadowGuard/cyt/chasing_your_tail.py", line 16, in <module>
+    cyt_sub.mkdir(parents=True, exist_ok=True)

+- Next